-- Cetacean behavior and behavior changes under the anthropogenic activities
+- Studies of cetacean behavior and behavioral changes under the anthropogenic activities

-- Movement pattern, residency pattern and social structure through photo-identification
+- Movement pattern, residency pattern and social structure through mark recapture photo-identification techniques

 - Archipelagos Stranding Response Network